Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 - [GitHub](https://github.com/) - As host for the repository and to deploy the website to make the preview visible to visitors
 - [Git](https://git-scm.com/) - Used as integrated feature in Visual Studio Code for version control in combination with GitHub
 - [Google Fonts](https://fonts.google.com/) - To import the 'Lato' font
 - [Font Awesome](https://fontawesome.com/) - Icons for the platform selection and results.
-FontAwesome was not integrated by using JavaScript but by downloading in icon files and uploading them to the images directory.
+FontAwesome was not integrated by using JavaScript, but by downloading in icon files and uploading them to the images directory.

 - [Balsamiq](https://balsamiq.com/) - For wireframes
 - [Adobe](https://www.adobe.com/de/products/illustrator.html) Illustrator - For editing the FontAwesome icons.
 - [ui.dev](https://ui.dev/amiresponsive) - For generating the Mockup
-- [coolors](https://coolors.co/) - For generating the color sheme vizualisation
+- [coolors](https://coolors.co/) - For generating the color sheme visualisation
 - [Lighthouse](https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) - For performance and accessibility testing